godot-escoria/escoria-docs/getting_started/step_by_step/1_create_escoria_project.rst

          and a marker on the enable checkbox.

 Switch to the project settings and go to "Escoria/UI" to set the default dialog type parameter.
-The *dialog type* is the way a line is displayed to the player.
+The *dialog type* is the way a line of speech is displayed to the player.
 The stock dialog manager supports the following types:

 * **floating**: The text is shown above the player sprite
 * **avatar**: The text is shown in a box with the player avatar next to it

-If the type isn't specificed in the ``say`` command, this default type is used.
+If the type isn't specified in the ``say`` command, this default type is used.

 Let's set it to "floating".